gnmearacaun/rpios-wayfirewm-config/README.md

 - A keyboard-centric approach to navigate the desktop efficiently on Raspberry Pi 4 & 5.

 Raspberry Pi OS is based on Debian (Bookworm release).
-Although on the surface it doesn't look much different, don't be fooled!
+It doesn't look much different, but don't get fooled.
 It uses WayfireWM build on Wayland with wlroots under the hood.
 Wayland is a modern replacement for X11, which has been the default windowing system on Linux for decades.

-Originally I used HyprlandWM.
-To get it to build, I had to change the software repository from `stable` to `testing` and this move is not supported.
-Eventually my Pi5 would not boot up anymore.
-However, I can get the same basic funcionality with WayfireWM.
-The Raspberry Pi Foundation has done the heavy lifting, and you know `stable` will be supported well into the future.
-Besides, this new desktop is smooth and extremely light on system resources, typically only requiring 2Gb ram for light editing tasks.
-Unlock the power and versatility of plugins and commands with a customized `~/.config/wayfire.ini`.
-Actually most of the plugins are already included with the official OS.
+Originally I used HyprlandWM on the Pi5.
+To build it, I had to change the software repository from `stable` to `testing` and this move is not supported.
+Eventually it would not boot up.
+However, I get the same basic functions with WayfireWM.
+The Raspberry Pi Foundation did the heavy lifting to provide this deceptively simple desktop (and `stable` is supported well into the foreseeable future).
+It results in a smooth DE, extremely light on system resources (typically only requiring 2Gb ram).
+You can unlock the power of the plugins and commands with a customized `~/.config/wayfire.ini`.
+Actually most of the plugins are already included with the official OS, they just need to be configured.

-The following binaries will make the shortcuts sweeter still:
+The following binaries make the shortcuts sweeter still:
 - [space2meta](https://gitlab.com/interception/linux/plugins/space2meta): _turn your space key into the meta key when chorded to another key (on key release only)_
 - [caps2esc](https://gitlab.com/interception/linux/plugins/caps2esc): _transforming the most useless key ever in the most useful one_ and